Charles Mingus, bass

 George Adams, sax

 Danny Richmond, drums

 Influenced by both jazz and gospel music, Charles Mingus gained fame as a bass prodigy in the early 1940s.

-He toured the West Coast with Louis Armstrong in 1943 and was performing with Lionel Hampton's band by the end of the decade, with whom he would first get an opportunity to record some of his own music.
+He toured the West Coast with Louis Armstrong in 1943 and was performing with Lionel Hampton's band by the end of the decade.
+He would first get an opportunity to record some of his own music with Hampton.

-Mingus went on to co-found Debut Records Max Roach in 1952 allowing him complete artistic control over the recording process.
+MMingus went on to co-found Debut Records with Max Roach in 1952, allowing him complete artistic control over the recording process.

 He would become among the most renowned bass innovator, composer, and bandleader in jazz.

 Please share your favorite JazzontheTube.com videos with your friends and colleagues